EMBRYOPSIDA Pirani & Prado

 Some morphological evidence, including seed coat anatomy, might suggest a specific relationship between Dilleniales and Vitales.
 However, Horne (2006) listed a number of features linking Dilleniaceae and Rhabdodendraceae (then thought to be sister to the rest of Caryophyllales), some of which could be features of [Dilleniales + Caryophyllales], and the status of the others depended on an improved resolution of relationships.
 These features include absence of tension wood; successive cambia present; vessel elements with simple perforation plates; wood with SiO2 bodies; nodes 3 or more:3 or more; leaves spiral; K persistent in fruit.
 Other work suggests that Rhabdodendraceae are sister to the core Caryophyllales and immediately associated families rather than sister to all Caryophyllales (e.g. Drysdale et al. 2007; Brockington et al. 2007), so the significance of these morphological similarities is unclear.

 The position of Dilleniales has remained uncertain.
 Bell et al. (2010) placed it sister to Caryophyllales and Soltis et al. (2011) in a broadly similar position as sister their superasteridae, and with 87% ML bootstrap support; this position was also found by Arakaki et al. 2011), who included a larger sample of caryophyllalean chloroplast genomes.
 Similarly Qiu et al. (2010) found a weakly supported [Dilleniales + Berberidopsidales] clade sister to an [asterid [Santalales + Caryophyllales]] clade, but also with very weak support.
 Moore et al. (2008) and Ruhfel et al. (2014: not amino acid analyses - sister to asterids) suggested that Dilleniales were sister to rosids, although support could be stronger, while Moore et al. (2011) found a weakly supported [Dilleniales [rosids s.l. + asterids s.l.]] clade.
+Finally, in an analysis of 18S/26S nuclear ribosomal data the clades [Dilleniales + Celastrales] and [Caryopyllales + Zygophyllales] were recovered embedded in the rosids, but with vanishingly little support, while there was some support for the position of Santalales as sister to all other Pentapetalae, and little support for Berberidopsidales as sister to the remaining Pentapetalae (Maia et al. 2014).
 Dilleniaceae are near basal somewhere in Pentapetalae, but are best left unplaced for now.

 For further discussion, see asterids, and Saxifragales.